fparpas/Azure-Container-Apps-Hackathon/README.md

 ### Challenge 7: **[Data Volumes with Azure Files](Student/Challenge-07.md)**

 Many applications requires storage.
-Azure Container Apps support ephemeral storage and mounting Azure Files as data volumes.
+Azure Container Apps support ephemeral storage and mounting Azure Files as persistent storage data volumes.
 In this challenge, you will enable persistent storage for your containerized app.

 ### Challenge 8: **[Adding Environment Variables and Secrets](Student/Challenge-08.md)**

 Securely setting configuration values is key to robust applications.
-You will learn how to pass environment variables and manage secrets in your container apps, reducing hard-coded configurations
+You will learn how to pass environment variables and manage secrets in your container apps, reducing hard-coded configurations.

 ### Challenge 9: **[Implementing CI/CD with GitHub Actions](Student/Challenge-09.md)**